 - Methadone use will also disqualify a trucker from driving a commercial truck.

 You would definitely need the assistance of an experienced truck accident attorney to prove that prescription or over-the counter drugs caused or contributed to your crash.
-If you or a family member were injured in one of these wrecks, call Brauns Law at (404) 998-5252 to schedule your free, no-obligation consultation.
+If you or a family member were injured in one of these wrecks, call Brauns Law, PC at (404) 998-5252 to schedule your free, no-obligation consultation.

 - How to Preserve Evidence in Your Truck Accident Case